Scroll through for an inside scoop on the images and their meanings.

-Engineer Mountain will appear twice in the median, we hope, depending on (coincidentally) our engineer: We want to cut the silhouette off of a pair of panels, and then weld the cut pieces onto this panel of tracks.
+Engineer Mountain and Dogs Back will appear twice in the median, we hope, depending on (coincidentally) our engineer: We want to cut the silhouette off of a pair of panels, and then weld the cut pieces onto this panel of tracks.
 Hiking, biking, tracking, and off-roading: another panel expressing our love of being near nature and a part of it.

 A few of our patterns are deliberately minimal.
 They were selected to function beautifully as backdrops to the extra pieces of metal we produce from cutting.
 The bear, for instance, that was cut from previous panels will be welded together and coupled with one of these designs.
 The multitudes of pets and animals we have will use these panels as support, bases, and backdrops.